 Whilst the guitar was in development, John was inspired to try to complete all the links in the audio chain, and together with Steve Motler from VTR Amps began work on an amplifier worthy of the JV stamp of approval.
 The finished amp was soon a fixture of John's live setup - an all valve (tube) design following traditional values but with just the ingredients needed to get the 'sound in my head' as JV is quoted saying, on trying the combination of his new signature guitar and amp.
 The final 'icing on the cake' in this search for the perfect tone is the specially voiced loudspeaker made to JV specification with the help of Paul Seago at Tayden Loudspeakers in the UK.

-2013 will find the band on the road as usual, interspersed with JV appearances to promote the JV signature products at music trade shows/ events, and there is a new album planned for release later in the year.
-Yet another busy year for John and the team!
+2014 finds the band on the road as usual, interspersed with JV appearances to promote the JV signature products at music trade shows/ events, and the new album Tone Hound looks set to follow the success of It's a mean old scene, which charted in late 2013.

 1972 "John Verity Band" Probe/ABC Records